Uploaded image for project: 'JDK'

 $6 ==> false

-Even though d1 and d3 represent the same year-month-day triple, they are two objects with distinct identities.
+Even though d1 and d3 represent the same year-month-day triple (d1.equals(d3) is true), they are two objects with distinct identities.

 For mutable objects, identity is important: it lets us distinguish two objects that have the same state now but will have different state in the future.
 For example, suppose a class Customer has a field lastOrderedDate that is mutated when the customer makes a new order.
-Two Customer objects might have the same lastOrderedDate, but it would be a coincidence; when a customer makes a new order, the application will mutate the lastOrderedDate of one object but not the other, relying on identity to pick the right one.
+Two Customer objects might have the same lastOrderedDate, but it would be a coincidence; when one of the customers makes a new order, the application will mutate the lastOrderedDate of one Customer object but not the other, relying on identity to pick the right one.

 In other words, when objects are mutable, they are not interchangeable.
 But most domain values are not mutable and are interchangeable.
 There is no practical difference between two LocalDate objects representing 1996-01-23, because their state is fixed and unchanging.
 They represent the same domain value, both now and in the future.
 There is no need to distinguish the two objects via their identities.

-For JDK classes that model primitive values, such as Integer, the JDK uses a cache to avoid creating objects with unique identities.
-However, this cache, somewhat arbitrarily, does not extend to four-digit Integer values like 1996:
+The JDK tries to reduce confusion for the immutable classes that model primitive values, such as Integer.
+In particular, the autoboxing of small int values to Integer uses a cache to avoid creating Integer objects with unique identities.
+However, this cache, somewhat arbitrarily, does not extend to four-digit int values like 1996:

 jshell> Integer i = 96, j = 96;